goldentoaste/screenCap/README.md

   * Note: tendo might not import correctly in recent python versions. ```os.environ["PBR_VERSION"] = "4.0.2"``` is needed before the [import](https://blog.csdn.net/wzh200x/article/details/111185209).

 * pynput, for keyboard handling
   * pynput is a pretty feature rich module, supports both mouse and keyboard handlings.
-However it is not very intuitive to work with(need some work arounds for non trivial usages)
+However it is not very intuitive to work with(need some workarounds for non trivial usages)
 * infi.systray, for system tray icon
   * Note: infi.systray is not well supported for python3, using the fix mentioned [here](https://github.com/Infinidat/infi.systray/issues/32) is recommended.
 Also, pystray have better features and is better supported than infi.systray.
 However pystray can only run the main thread, so everything freezes when the icon starts.
 Thus infi.systray is used for this project.